Jacob Peeler, a Mississippi native and fast-rising star in the coaching profession, was hired as wide receivers coach on Jan. 11, 2017.

 Prior to continuing his career out west, Peeler spent four seasons (2009-12) on the football staff at his alma mater Louisiana Tech, serving as a graduate assistant working with the inside receivers in 2012 after three previous seasons in quality control roles on the offensive side of the ball.
 Before returning to Louisiana Tech, he coached at both Itawamba Community College (Fulton, Miss.) and Independence Community College (Independence, Kansas).

 Peeler added a master’s degree in kinesiology in 2008 from Mississippi State after receiving his bachelor’s degree in education in 2007 from Louisiana Tech.
-At Louisiana Tech, he played two seasons (2005-06) and started all 13 games as a senior for an offensive line that helped the Bulldogs produce 4,479 total yards.
+At Louisiana Tech, he played two seasons (2005-06) under head coach Jack Bicknell Jr. (who now serves alongside Peeler as the Rebels' O-line coach) and started all 13 games as a senior for an offensive line that helped the Bulldogs produce 4,479 total yards.
 Peeler redshirted his first season in Ruston in 2004.